 Interview: Talia Mar

-We caught up with YouTube personality and singer Talia Mar, and she gave us a preview of her new music video
+We caught up with YouTube personality and singer Talia Mar — see an exclusive look at her new music video

 By now, we’ve heard it all – artist mismanagement, empty promises, and musicians selling out just to sell.
 However, in the growing digital age, artists no longer have to take the conventional route just so fans can hear their latest tracks.
 Enter, Talia Mar.
 The 19-year-old South London singer is forging her musical path on her own terms and quickly gaining a loyal fan base.
 From covering songs on YouTube and creating makeup tutorials to releasing her own music – Talia is no stranger to social media, the music industry, and ‘fame’ in the internet era.